-We adopt Degree of Agreement (DOA), Top-K, Normalized Discounted Cumulative Gain (NDCG) and Novelty as the evaluation metrics.
-All of them are commonly used, and they characterize the recommendation results from different perspectives.
-Noting that all the metrics are the bigger the better.
-Also, we conduct a user study and let volunteers give rate to the recommendations.
+We adopt degree of agreement (DOA), Top-K, Normalized Discounted Cumulative Gain (NDCG), and Novelty as the evaluation metrics.
+All of them are commonly used, and they characterize the recommendation results from different perspectives, noting that the bigger the metrics are, the better.
+Also, we conduct a user study and let volunteers rate the recommendations.

-DOA measures how much item pairs ranked in the correct order [Fouss et al. 2007; Liu et al. 2012].
-Let N{U_i} denote the set of items that neither in the training set nor in the test set of tourist U_i , and T{U_i} means the set of items that in the test set.
+DOA measures how many item pairs are ranked in the correct order [Fouss et al. 2007; Liu et al. 2012].
+Let N{U_i} denote the set of items that are neither in the training set nor in the test set of tourist U_i , and T{U_i} means the set of items that are in the test set.
 The function $correctOrder{U_i}(P_j, P_k)$ is 1 if the predicted rank of P_j is higher than P_k , otherwise 0.
 Then, the individual DOA for user U_i can be defined as follows: